 Find Out If You Need a New Well Pump By Calling Perry’s Pump Repair!

-We’re all aware that running the air conditioner during hot summer months increases utility bills, but if you’ve noticed an incredible increase in your electric bill, it may be caused from a malfunctioning well pump that requires a water well pump repair.
+We’re all aware that running the air conditioner during hot summer months increases utility bills, but if you’ve noticed an incredible increase in your electric bill, it may be caused by a malfunctioning well pump that requires a water well pump repair.

 In some situations, when electric bills begin to skyrocket, our Gainesville, FL well pump repair technicians have found that pumps will start to wear out when they become clogged with silt or sand, which makes it much harder for the pump to function.